 Table 1: NJ HPwES 2012 Incentives and Requirements INCENTIVE TIER REQUIREMENTS CUSTOMER INCENTIVE CONTRACTOR INCENTIVE Tier 1 Energy audit only No incentives No incentives Tier 2 Estimated total energy savings from all work must total at least 10% but less than 20%.
 Must install air sealing.
-May install insulation and may also install duct sealing and duct insulation For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$2,000, up to \$5,000 loan at 0% where a utility loan is unavailable; 1 Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid.
-7 measures.
+May install insulation and may also install duct For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$2,000, and up to \$5,000 loan at 0% where a utility loan is unavailable; Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid. sealing and duct insulation measures.
 Participants may also include water heater measures from the Eligible Measures List.
 For eligible Multi-Family properties, cash rebate of 50% of the costs of the measures used to calculate TES up to \$500 per unit.
+For multifamily projects, the contractors will be paid a \$50 production incentive per unit Tier 3 Level 1.
+Estimated total energy savings from all work must total at least 20% but less than 25%.
+Must install at least two measures including air sealing from the Eligible For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$4,000, and up to \$10,000 loan at 0% where utility loan unavailable; Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid.
+Measures List.
+For eligible Multi-Family properties, cash rebate of 50% of the costs of the measures used to calculate TES up to \$1,000 per unit.
 For multifamily projects, the contractors will be paid a \$50 production incentive per unit.
-7 Tier 3 Level 1.
-Estimated total energy savings from all work must total at least 20% but less than 25%.
-Must install at least two measures including air sealing from the Eligible Measures List.
-For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$4,000, up to \$10,000 loan at 0% where utility loan unavailable; 1 For eligible Multi-Family properties, cash rebate of 50% of the costs of the Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid.
-7 For multifamily projects, the contractors will be paid a \$50 production incentive per unit.
-7 measures used to calculate TES up to \$1,000 per unit. production incentive per unit.
 Level 2.
 Estimated total energy savings from all work must total at least 25%.
-Must install at least two measures including air sealing For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$5,000, up to \$10,000 loan at 0% where utility loan unavailable ^{1.} Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid.
-7 from the Eligible Measures List.
+Must install at least two measures including air sealing For Single Family homes, cash rebate of 50% of the costs of the measures used to calculate TES up to \$5,000, and up to \$10,000 loan at 0% where utility loan unavailable Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, a \$700 production incentive will be paid. from the Eligible Measures List.
 For eligible Multi-Family properties, cash rebate of 50% of the costs of the measures used to calculate TES up to \$1,500 per unit.
 For multifamily projects, the contractors will be paid a \$50 production incentive per unit.
-7